ganeshkbhat/jsextenders/README.md

 # extenders

-Node module for Array, Object, String, Decorator, Numpyjs, Pandas extention Utils like for Python and more for Node.js
+Node module for Array, Object, String, Decorator, extention Utils like for Python and more for Node.js

 Find the demos in the [demos folder](./demos)